Jesus' prophetic Second Coming will usher in a time of unparalleled peace and prosperity for both Jerusalem and the earth.

 Why is God recreating the entire physical universe including the earth?
 It is because he will personally dwell with all those who accepted his offer of salvation and who are now spirit beings!
 His awesome plan to instill holy, righteous character into as many humans as are willing will have completed.

 The New Jerusalem created by God will be a perfect cube, with its length, width and height being 12,000 furlongs (Revelation 21:16).
 This translates, using modern measurements, into a city that is 1,500 miles (2,414 kilometers) square.
 It will have a total area of roughly 3.37 billion cubic miles (14 billion cubic kilometers).

 How does this amazing New Jerusalem compare to the current size of the earth?
 The earth's total surface area is about 197 million square miles (510 million square kilometers).
 The eternal city will be many times bigger than this!

-The city's wall is 144 cubits thick (verse 17).
-Bible commentaries vary regarding the length of a cubit, primarily because it was traditionally the distance between a man's elbow and the tip of his middle finger (which, of course, can vary from man to man).
+The walls of the newly made Jerusalem will be 144 cubits thick (Revelation 21:17).
+Bible commentaries vary regarding the length of a cubit, primarily because it was traditionally the distance between a man's elbow and the tip of his middle finger.
 Given a range of between 17 to 21 inches (43 to 53 centimeters), the walls will be anywhere from 204 to 252 feet thick (or 62 to 77 meters)!